 The 355-ship force-level goal is the result of a Force Structure Assessment (FSA) conducted by the Navy in 2016.
 An FSA is an analysis in which the Navy solicits inputs from U.S. regional combatant commanders (CCDRs) regarding the types and amounts of Navy capabilities that CCDRs deem necessary for implementing the Navy's portion of the national military strategy and then translates those CCDR inputs into required numbers of ships, using current and projected Navy ship types.
-The analysis takes into account Navy capabilities for both warfighting and day-to-day forward-deployed presence.
+The analysis takes into account Navy capabilities for both warfighting and day-to-day forward-deployed presence.2

 Although the result of the FSA is often reduced for convenience to single number (e.g., 355 ships), FSAs take into account a number of factors, including types and capabilities of Navy ships, aircraft, unmanned vehicles, and weapons, as well as ship homeporting arrangements and operational cycles.
+Thus, although the number of ships called for by an FSA might appear to be a one-dimensional figure, it actually incorporates multiple aspects of Navy capability and capacity.
 The Navy conducts a new FSA or an update to the existing FSA every few years, as circumstances require, to determine its force-structure goal.